UT-CS-HCI/lfvqa/README.md

 * `crowd_answers`: 10 short answers provided by crowd workers from the original VizWiz dataset.
 * `crowd_majority`: Majority-voted answer among `crowd_answers`.

-Here is an example of validity annotation:
+Here is an example of annotation:

 ```
 {